 Health professionals are fond of saying you should never put anything smaller than your elbow in your ears.
 That rules out your fingertips, personal ear cleaners, hairpins, and yes, cotton swabs or QTips ®.
 All of these run the risk of impacting earwax or worse, puncturing the ear drum.

 Ear candling can also be taken off the table.
-Countless studies have shown the method, which involves lighting a hollow, cone-shaped candle to create a vacuum that suctions wax from the ear, provides little benefit and may cause damage.
+Ear candling involves lighting a hollow, cone-shaded candle to create a vacuum that suctions wax from the ear.
+Countless studies have shown the method provides little benefit and may ultimately cause damage to the ear.
 The same is true for over-the-counter ear irrigation systems.
-Meanwhile earwax vacuum systems are generally too weak to have any effect.
+Meanwhile, ear wax vacuum systems are generally too weak to have any effect.